Azathothas/Stars/README.md

 - [trickest/trickest-cli](https://github.com/trickest/trickest-cli) – Execute Trickest workflows right from your terminal
 - [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) – Find and verify secrets
 - [trzsz/trzsz-go](https://github.com/trzsz/trzsz-go) – trzsz-go is the go version of trzsz, makes all terminals that support local shell to support trzsz ( trz / tsz ).
-- [trzsz/trzsz-ssh](https://github.com/trzsz/trzsz-ssh) – trzsz-ssh ( tssh ) is an alternative to ssh client, offers additional useful features, such as login prompt, trzsz ( trz / tsz ), batch login, remember password, zmodem ( rz / sz ), etc.
+- [trzsz/trzsz-ssh](https://github.com/trzsz/trzsz-ssh) – trzsz-ssh ( tssh ) is an ssh client designed as a drop-in replacement for the openssh client.
+It aims to provide complete compatibility with openssh, mirroring all its features, while also offering additional useful features.
+Such as login prompt, batch login, remember password, automated interaction, trzsz, zmodem(rz/sz), udp mode like mosh, etc.
 - [trzsz/tsshd](https://github.com/trzsz/tsshd) – The `tssh --udp` works like `mosh`, and the `tsshd` works like `mosh-server`.
 - [tsenart/vegeta](https://github.com/tsenart/vegeta) – HTTP load testing tool and library.
 It's over 9000!
 - [turbot/steampipe](https://github.com/turbot/steampipe) – Zero-ETL, infinite possibilities.
 Live query APIs, code & more with SQL.
 No DB required.